jonathanvdc/bachelorproef/README.txt

 #############################################################################
-#  This file is part of the indismo software.
+#  This file is part of the Stride software.
 #  It is free software: you can redistribute it and/or modify
 #  it under the terms of the GNU General Public License as published by
 #  the Free Software Foundation, either version 3 of the License, or any